openmensa/doc.openmensa.org/content/api/v2/canteens/meals.md

 : _Optional_ **string** of a timestamp in following format: YYYY-MM-DD.
 If no start date is given it defaults to today.

 range
-: _Optional_ **integer** - Number of days since start date for which to return meals.
+: _Optional_ non-negative **integer** - Number of days since start date for which to return meals.
 If no range is given it defaults to 2 days.

 ### Response